Navigate This Post

 - Ingredient Notes:

 - Shoyu is the Japanese-style soy sauce used most commonly in Hawaii.
-Its flavor is a little more rounded & mellow than the most readily available soy sauces sold on the mainland.
+Its flavor is a little more rounded and mellow than the most readily available soy sauces sold on the mainland.
 Aloha Shoyu is my go-to.
 If you do not have shoyu on hand, feel free to substitute with soy sauce.
 You can also swap it out with tamari for a gluten-free dish.

 - Mirin is a sweet Japanese rice wine.
-It’s similar to more well-known sake, though it tends to have a higher naturally-occurring sugar content (from fermentation) & lower alcohol content.
+It’s similar to more well-known sake, though it tends to have a higher naturally-occurring sugar content (from fermentation) and lower alcohol content.
 You can find mirin in the “international” aisle of most conventional grocery stores these days, though it’s also readily available at Asian grocery stores.
 Imperfect-yet-quick substitutes for mirin in this recipe include dry sherry or dry vermouth.

 - Alternate Cooking Methods:

 - Oven-Broiled Kalbi Short Ribs: If you don’t have a grill at home or the weather’s simply not nice enough to grill, then try this oven-broiled method instead – it’s the way Mom often prepares kalbi at her house.
 Preheat your broiler to its highest setting, ensuring an oven rack is positioned directly below it.
 Place the kalbi short ribs on a lined baking sheet, discarding any excess marinade, then place them under the broiler.
-Broil 3-4 minutes per side, until the short ribs are charred & caramelized.
+Broil 3-4 minutes per side, until the short ribs are charred and caramelized.

 - 15-Minute Meal Prep: If you’d like to prep beyond the suggested marinade times above, simply prep the kalbi marinade in advance.
 Prepare according to Step 1, storing the kalbi marinade in a jar or an airtight container in the refrigerator for up to 5 days – the flavors meld together even more as the marinade sits.
-When you’re ready to start marinating (12 hours – 3 days before grilling), simply give the kalbi marinade a shake & pour it over the beef short ribs as described in Step 1.
+When you’re ready to start marinating (12 hours – 3 days before grilling), simply give the kalbi marinade a shake and pour it over the beef short ribs as described in Step 1.
 Easy!

 Recipe & Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.

-Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, & Pinterest for more easy, modern recipes & fun!
+Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!

 I bought korean short ribs on an impulse at the store because we just moved from within the city of Las Vegas to the military base on the outskirts.
 My favorite thing about living in Vegas is the Hawaiian food, particularly the short ribs, as we don’t really have that where we’re from back east.
 Needless to say, ordering takeout on a military base is not an option unless we wanted to drive across the city to pick it up ourselves.
 I bought the pack of 7 ribs for the price of one serving from our favorite Hawaiian place in the city.
 I marinated them for about 36 hours and though they smelled delicious, didn’t know what to expect flavor wise.
 I popped them in a skillet on the stove (still not settled enough to have the grill up and running) and we ate them with rice.
 They tasted dead-on, exactly like the ribs served at the Hawaiian joints in the city.
 I couldn’t believe it.
 Even my two year old loved them.
 I fed three people for the price of one and could have fed six for the price of two.
 Thank you for this amazing recipe!!!!